 - We start recognizing other people as Souls and that each is at their level of evolution, so its normal to make mistakes.
 As we understand this and experience Spiritual Oneness with all, it becomes easier to forgive, let go and love others and oneself, and have more mercy and compassion.

 - The spiritual chord becomes bigger and there is an increased connection of the Incarnated Soul with the Higher Soul.
-This results in more Soul energy coming down to the practitioner, and helps him in regulating his lower nature more easily.
-The person does not have to struggle much to overcome negative emotions such as anger, fear or irritability.
+This results in more Soul Energy coming down to the practitioner.
+Soul Energy, simply stated, is the energy of the Higher Soul.
+More Soul Energy enables the Higher Soul to maintain a greater degree of control over the Incarnated Soul.
+A person with higher soul contact would not have to struggle much to overcome negative emotions such as anger, fear or irritability.
 It becomes easier to let go of vices and strengthen one’s character.

-- The affirmation is a reminder that we are connected and one with the Supreme God.
+The affirmation is also a constant reminder that we are connected and One with the Supreme God.
 God puts everything in divine order be it the universe, a nation, and an individual.
 As we gradually become aware of this truth our life would begin to change always keeping us and every moment of our life in divine order.

-It is highly recommended that the Soul Affirmation is practiced regularly especially when you are going through a crisis in your life.
+It is highly recommended that the Soul Affirmation is practiced regularly especially when you are going through a crisis in your life such as depression, anxiety, bad health, relationship problems, financial difficulty, and others.
 This will help facilitate your process of “coming home” to your Eternal Self and help provide solutions for dealing with life’s challenges.